yuniseramirez/homework-1/README.md

 ### 17. HTML Validity

-What is one tool that can tell you if you have written valid HTML?
+What is one tool that can tell you if you have written valid HTML? text editor

 ### 18. Accessibility